Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 And the newest staple are these delicious chickpea pumpkin blondies, made with the secret ingredient: chickpeas.

-Roasting them is a great way to use them (like in these bbq chickpeas), but adding them into other dishes is a great way to boost nutrition.
+Chickpeas are so versatile!
+Roasting them is a great way to use them (like in these bbq chickpeas), but adding them into other dishes and snacks, like this pumpkin blondies recipe, is a great way to boost nutrition.

-Overhead view of vegan blondies on parchment paper with sprinkles
+Overhead view of vegan pumpkin blondies on parchment paper with sprinkles

-• Protein + Carbs – I always recommend my clients’ pair protein and carbohydrates for a snack that is satiating.
+• Protein + Carbs – I always recommend my clients’ pair protein and carbohydrates for a snack that is satiating – the trick to feeling satisfied after eating!

-• Perfectly Seasonal – While these pumpkin bars are fun to decorate with Halloween sprinkles and flavors, they are still a great option year-round, since pumpkin puree is always available.
+• Perfectly Seasonal – While this pumpkin blondies recipe is fun to decorate with Halloween sprinkles and flavors, they are the perfect fall treat, yet still a great option year-round!

-• Fudgey – If you want fudgey pumpkin blondies, this is your recipe.
+• Fudgey and soft- If you want chewy pumpkin blondies, this is your recipe.
 They are soft, but sturdy enough to not fall apart.
 Biting into them is like biting into a perfectly melted s’more.
 You need some more!

-The absolute best part about these vegan pumpkin bars is you can lick the spoons and eat the batter as you go.
+The absolute best part about these vegan pumpkin bars is you can lick the spoons and eat the batter as you go – no raw egg!
+The perfect treat!

 Freshly baked healthy pumpkin oat bars with a bite taken out on parchment paper

-These healthy pumpkin blondie bars are a good snack for breastfeeding since you can eat them with one hand.
+These healthy pumpkin blondie bars are a good snack for breastfeeding since you can eat them with one hand, and they are full of nutrition!

-Also, even if you’re not breastfeeding, they are a nourishing postpartum snack with their blend of carbs, protein and fiber.
+Also, even if you’re not breastfeeding, they are a nourishing postpartum snack with their blend of carbs, protein and fiber to keep your mom energy stable in the best way.

 Oats and peanut butter can be lactogenic foods to help with milk production!